 All these films were very popular properties that the common movie watcher watched or at least heard about but what about less known titles?

-In these series we will focus on those Sci-Fi Films from the eighties, nineties and early 2000’s that weren’t as popular with the audience or critics but gained a cult following as the years go by.
+In this series, we will focus on those Sci-Fi Films from the eighties, nineties, and early 2000s that weren’t as popular with the audience or critics but gained a cult following as the years go by.

 Liquid Sky (1982)